Skip to content

 Diet

 The World Health Organisation recommends adults eat at least five varied portions (80g per portion) of fruit and vegetables a day as part of a balanced diet.
-The Scottish Health Survey, which is a self-reporting national survey involving a modest number of Midlothian residents reported:

-• 29% of people report that they eat at least 5 portions a day in Lothian for the period 2016-2019 (43).
-This proportion has remained relatively stable since 2003 and is higher than the Scottish average (22%).
+29% of people report they eat at least 5 portions a day.
+This proportion has remained relatively stable since 2003 - 25% of men and 33% of women (Scottish Health Survey - Lothian 2016-2019).

 Mean daily portions of fruit and vegetables consumed by sex (Scotland)